-Anime Like Mushoku Tensei | 7 Best Anime Similar Mushoku Tensei: Jobless Reincarnation
+15 Anime Like Mushoku Tensei: Jobless Reincarnation

 6. That Time I Got Reincarnated as a Slime (2018-)

 ‘That Time I Got Reincarnated as a Slime’ tells a reincarnation story just like ‘Mushoku Tensei: Jobless Reincarnation.’
-However, in the former, the protagonist Satoru Mikami is not unemployed and is quite content with the life he leads as a single corporate worker.
+However, in the former, the protagonist, Satoru Mikami, is not unemployed and is quite content with the life he leads as a single corporate worker.
 But, when he is murdered, he is reincarnated into anything but a monotonous service life.
 He discovers he is a Slime in an unfamiliar world with newly acquired unique mimicry powers.
 The similarity between Satoru, who gets renamed as Rimuru, and Rudeus is their determination to prove their worth in their reincarnated life.
-Besides the anime being renewed for a second season, a spin-off series is also in the works.

 5. The 8th Son?
 Are You Kidding Me?
 (2020)

 Like Rudeus of ‘Mushoku Tensei: Jobless Reincarnation,’ Shingo Ichinomiya in ‘The 8th Son?
 Are You Kidding Me?’ begins his reincarnated life at a very young age.
 Shingo is reborn as a young boy named Wendelin von Benno Baumeister, the noble Baumeister family’s eighth son.
 Wendelin also acquires magical skills and learns to harness his magical powers through the guidance of a teacher.
+This anime puts its own unique spin on the genre trope, and we recommend checking it out when you want something eclectic.

 4. Knight’s & Magic (2017)